285 km north-west of Dunedin and 187 km north of Invercargill, Queenstown sits halfway along Lake Wakatipu, and had a

 After gold fever waned, the town declined.
 Through the first half of the 20th century it had fewer than 1,000 people, with a trickle of summer holidaymakers.
 In 1981 Queenstown’s resident population was still less than 3,500.
 Since then, tourist numbers increased rapidly – in winter as well as summer.
 In 2007 Queenstown attracted about 1 million visitors staying at least one night; about half were domestic tourists and half were international.
 In 2019 the town had nearly 20,000 permanent residents and 3 million visitors.

 Albert and Julia Eichardt established a hotel in Queenstown in the 1860s.
 It was the town’s first building to have electricity, with 70 lighted rooms by 1890.
-Eichardt’s became a hub for the ‘Grand Motor Tour’ in automobiles – and was served by a bus service and the lake steamer from Kingston.
+Eichardt’s became a hub for the ‘Grand Motor Tour’ in automobiles, and was served by a bus service and the lake steamer from Kingston.
 After the Second World War the premises survived a number of demolition plans; in the early 2000s it was a private hotel.

 Around the town

 The merchant Bendix Hallenstein gave the Queenstown peninsula to the town in 1866–67.
 Since then it has been the site of public gardens, with a number of sport facilities.

 Queenstown Hill/Te Tapanui (907 m) is the site of ‘Basket of dreams’, a millennium sculpture.
 Since 1967 a gondola has run to a restaurant on Bobs Peak (812 m); there is a luge route at the top.
 The town has two casinos in Beach Street, one of which is at the Steamers Wharf.
 A house made entirely of bottles was a Queenstown sight until demolished around 2005.
 Bus services link Queenstown to outlying districts such as Sunshine Bay, Fernhill and Frankton, where the many transient workers live.